-Operational resilience is the ability of financial institutes, Financial Market Infrastructures (FMIs) and the financial sector as a whole to identify and protect against threats and potential failures, to respond and adapt to disruptive events, and to recover and learn from them to minimize their impact on the delivery of critical functions.
-Central aspects for increasing operational resilience are the greater involvement and strategic guidance from top management and the fostering of an optimal interplay between the different disciplines.
-SIX strives to learn from disruptions to minimize their impact and to continuously improve its operational resilience, especially with regard to severe but plausible scenarios.
+Operational resilience is the ability to identify and protect against threats and potential failures, to respond and adapt to disruptive events, and to recover and learn from them to minimize their impact on the delivery of critical services to clients.
+For SIX the central aspects for increasing operational resilience are:

+- focusing on the preparations for Severe but Plausible Scenarios - fostering of an optimal interplay between the different security and risk management disciplines.